Everything You Need to Know About a Federal Search Warrant

 What Are Federal Search Warrants?

-A federal search warrant is a document issued by a judicial officer, most often a United States federal magistrate judge, that authorizes federal law enforcement agents to search a person, place, or thing for evidence of criminal activity.
+A federal warrant is a document issued by a judicial officer, most often a United States federal magistrate judge, that authorizes federal law enforcement agents to search a person, place, or thing for evidence of criminal activity.

 – A judge or magistrate must issue it.
 You cannot get a warrant issued by any other authority.